ThePythonGuy3/CustomJsonLib/README.md

 #### Building
 1. Open your terminal, and `cd` to your local copy of the mod.
+2. Ensure your internet connection is stable on the first or clean builds, as the project will try to fetch prerequisites from the internet.
-2. Run `gradlew dex`.
-This should create a cross-platform JAR inside `build/libs/` that isn't suffixed with `Desktop` that you can copy over to the Mindustry mods folder to install it.
+3. Run `gradlew dex`.
+This should create a cross-platform JAR inside `build/libs/`, suffixed by `CrossPlatform` (`CustomJsonLibCrossPlatform.jar`) that you can copy over to the Mindustry mods folder to install it.
-3. You can then copy the resulting artifact to your phone's Mindustry mods folder in its data directory.
+4. You can then copy the resulting artifact to your phone's Mindustry mods folder in its data directory, or use it in desktop.

-## Adding Dependencies

-**Never** use `implementation` for Mindustry/Arc groups and their submodules.
-There's a reason they're `compileOnly`; they're only present in compilation and excluded from the final JARs, as on runtime they're resolved from the game instance itself.
-Other JAR-mod dependencies must also use `compileOnly`.
-Only ever use `implementation` for external Java libraries that must be bundled with your mod.

 ## License

 The project is licensed under [GNU GPL v3](/LICENSE).

+## Credits

+Thanks to [Glenn Folker](https://github.com/GlennFolker) for the Mindustry Mod Template and part of this README's Building instructions.